Skip to main content

 "Salt is the enemy" works for some clients and is largely irrelevant for others.
 Which combination of variants you carry decides whether sodium restriction is one of the top blood-pressure interventions or whether the focus belongs elsewhere — on potassium, weight, sleep, or stress.

 Blood Pressure Sensitivity to Sodium Intake is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →